eemeli/yaml-docs/source/includes/_cst_parser.md

 // 'bad YAML'
 ```

-While the YAML spec considers e.g. block collections within a flow collection to be an error, this error will not be detected by the AST parser.
-For complete validation, you will need to parse the AST into a `YAML.Document`.
-If the document contains errors, they will be included in the document's `errors` array, and each error will will contain a `source` reference to the AST node where it was encountered.
+While the YAML spec considers e.g. block collections within a flow collection to be an error, this error will not be detected by the CST parser.
+For complete validation, you will need to parse the CST into a `YAML.Document`.
+If the document contains errors, they will be included in the document's `errors` array, and each error will will contain a `source` reference to the CST node where it was encountered.
 Do note that even if an error is encountered, the document contents might still be available.
 In such a case, the error will be a [`YAMLSemanticError`](#yamlsemanticerror) rather than a [`YAMLSyntaxError`](#yamlsyntaxerror).

-## AST Nodes
+## CST Nodes

 > This section uses Flow-ish notation, so `+` as a prefix indicates a read-only getter property.